concordion/concordion/README.md

 There are 2 ways to run Concordion in parallel:

 1. Run all of the JUnit tests in parallel, for example using JUnit's ParallelComputer, features in your build tool (eg. Ant, Maven, Gradle), or by running multiple suites in your CI server.
 Should you wish to create Concordion index pages to collate the results, you will need to create these yourself (there is no support in Concordion currently to collate these into a summary page - though contributions are welcome!)
-2. Use this runner, which will submit a task to the thread pool to run each specification launched using [concordion:run](http://concordion.org/Tutorial.html#concordion:run) and update the index pages with annotated (green/red/grey) results once the tasks have completed.
+2. Use this runner, which will submit a task to a configurable thread pool to run each specification launched using [concordion:run](http://concordion.org/Tutorial.html#concordion:run) and update the index pages with annotated (green/red/grey) results once the tasks have completed.

 Usage
 -----